NVIDIA/hpc-container-maker/README.md

 In either case, `hpccm` will be installed in your `PATH`.

-You can also use `hpccm.py` or `python -m hpccm.cli` from a clone of the repository without having to install anything.
+You can also use `hpccm.py` or `python -m hpccm.cli` from a clone of the repository without having to install anything (maybe you have to install the `six`-package: `pip install six`).

 The sections below assume `hpccm.py` from a clone of the repository.